findify/findify-js/packages/analytics/README.md

 var client = findifyAnalytics({
   key: 'your_api_key',
 });

-// Then initialize the client instance.
-// Usually you want to do this on document ready event to collect all data from HTML tags. client.initialize();

 // After library iis nitialized, you can start sending event requests to server with `client` instance.
 // Let's perform click-suggestion request: